Snowpiercer (2013) - Review

 Image: The Weinstein Company | I WIN!
 I CANNOT DIE!

 Here's another example: the protein bars the poor are forced to eat.
 We the audience wonder what they're made of.
 We are given the answer in a dramatic scene with Captain America witnessing the horror of tons of cockroaches being ground up in the processing machine.
-Yet we are given no further insight into how so many are harvested and have been harvest on a regular basis aboard a moving train for 20 years, why they would feed them cockroaches when there are other animals aboard that would be a renewable resource, etc. This detail serves little purpose other than a method of making the rich seem more villainous and cruel for no logical reason.
+Yet we are given no further insight into how so many are harvested and have been harvested on a regular basis aboard a moving train for 20 years, why they would feed them cockroaches when there are other animals aboard that would be a renewable resource, etc. This detail serves little purpose other than a method of making the rich seem more villainous and cruel for no logical reason.

 TL;DR (Conclusion)

-Snowpiercer feels like the product of an amateur fiction-writer who thought he was so clever with his themes and symbolism, but completely forgot or was too lazy to bother actually writing a coherent story, interesting characters, or creating a world that made sense.
+Snowpiercer feels like the product of an amateur fiction writer who thought he was so clever with his themes and symbolism, but completely forgot or was too lazy to bother actually writing a coherent story, interesting characters, or creating a world that made sense.
 Without all the other elements that actually make up a good movie, the artistic qualities of the direction and writing only draw attention to the absence of those elements.
 The movie's messages are clear, but its methods of delivery fall apart almost immediately, making the film a bigger waste of time than a dumb movie that didn't try to be anything other than entertaining.